Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

 Genetics, cell and developmental biology courses

-As a graduate of this online bachelor’s degree in biological sciences, you’ll be well-equipped to enter into a variety of career fields, including genetics, biotechnology and medicine.
-You’ll also be prepared to continue your education in hopes of becoming a physician, dentist, veterinarian or pharmacist.
-Career examples include, but are not limited to:
+Upon graduating, you’ll be well equipped to enter a variety of career fields, including genetics, biotechnology and medicine.
+You'll also be prepared to continue your pursuit of becoming a physician, dentist, veterinarian or pharmacist in graduate school.
+Potential career paths include, but aren’t limited to:

 Biological Sciences Professor